Pitasi/univrs/articles/rust-server-components.md

 }
 ```

-We can pull together a full webpage easily:
+And now we can pull together a full webpage easily:

 ```rust
 pub async fn page() -> Markup {
     // load content from a file, a database, ...